Skip to main content

 This project was completed in its entirety in early Q3 FY2021 on April 25, 2021.
 A slight delay and a small amount of additional cost was necessary to extend User Acceptance Testing for a thorough end-to-end testing with defect corrections and scheduling around potential impact to the practitioner community based on normal premium filing due dates.
 From a results standpoint, the project has been a success with the system performing well during the 2021 Premium Peak Filing season.

-Benefit and Valuation Calculation (BCV) Modernization – Phase 2:
+Benefit Calculation and Valuation (BCV) Phase 2:

 What are we doing and why?

 In BCV Phase 2, PBGC is modernizing the benefit calculation components to a web-based technology and modernize the interfaces between BCV with other PBGC systems.
 The modernized components will connect to the centralized database, improve ease of use, improve data integrity and security, ensure greater consistency and accuracy while establishing the foundation for providing online estimate capability for participants in the future phases.
+The project began at the end of FY2020 and uses Agile practices.

 CIO Comments